 Make sure to validate your bus ticket at the bus stop before boarding, just like you do for rail tickets.
 Not doing so could result in a €40 fine!

 Locals tell us that taxis in Italy are perfectly safe to use (although they can sometimes be expensive).
-Here's what our trip planners say about using taxis (and Uber):
+Here's what locals in Italy say about using taxis (and Uber):

 Locals tell us that while you won’t find a subway in every major city in Italy, Rome, Naples, and Milan all have very affordable multi-line metro systems that can help you navigate between important city hubs.
 Tickets can be bought in the metro stations and cost €1.50.

 Using public transit can be intimidating anywhere, so get a local's perspective on how to best utilize the metro wherever you're staying in Italy.
-Our trip planners will give suggestions based on how you like to travel.
+Locals can give suggestions based on how you like to travel.

 It might seem counter-intuitive to think about booking flights within Italy, but in Europe flying short distances can often be comparable to taking the train, price-wise.
 Plus, hopping on a plane makes it easy to travel quickly between all the incredible places to visit in Italy.